 Determining the specific scope and budget of a business asset search requires a case-by-case assessment.
 Is the company large or small?
 Public or private?
-Is it a legitimate operating concern or a corporate shell?
+Is the asset search being conducted for judgment collection or pre-litigation assessment?
 We discuss these questions with clients at the outset of each investigation, and prepare a retainer agreement outlining the estimated cost and timeframe for the investigation.

 Locating Business Bank Accounts

 For collection of a judgment against a business, the most important concern for most clients is locating active bank accounts – and determining whether those accounts contain sufficient funds to satisfy the judgment.

 We have established successful methods and reliable sources for locating accounts at banks and credit unions.
 More than 90% of our comprehensive asset investigations result in the identification of undisclosed financial accounts that were previously unknown to the client.
 Results of business bank account searches generally include name and address of the financial institution and approximate current balance.